helyo-world/helyo.world/_posts/2017-03-29-howto-contribute-oss-with-git.md

 # Preamble

-So you're going to contribute to a big open-source project, huh?
+So you're going to contribute to an open-source project, huh?

 **Well, this is your new leitmotiv**